-The second phase of this project, titled “Scaling Open Education Resource Based Teacher Professional Development in India”, seeks to improve the quality of teacher professional development in the Indian government school system, by up-scaling the OER model based professional learning communities of teachers in the two interested states.
-They will also study the contextual factors in these states that would affect the transfer of the model and continually adapt and refine the model.
+The second phase of this project, titled “Scaling Open Education Resource Based Teacher Professional Development in India”, sought to improve the quality of teacher professional development in the Indian government school system, by up-scaling the OER model based professional learning communities of teachers in Telangana.
+The study covered the contextual factors that would affect the transfer of the model to adapt and refine the model.

 PLC - Studying the interactions within the PLC, including with the COA teachers to deepen understanding about OER adoption and the PLC-OER model.